DIDSR/sfrc/README.rst

                           Setting appropriate viewing window is very important in zeroing anomalies between a DL method- and reference method-based outputs.
 For a sanity check, you may choose to confirm the marked ROIs generated from this implementation by using software like ImageJ under different type of windowing.
-    --remove-ref-noise    applies a gentle bilateral filtering to reference images --img-y-padding       pads y-dim with zeros with pad_width=(rNx-rNy).
-Its useful when analyzing coronal-slices
+    --remove-ref-noise    applies a gentle bilateral filtering to reference images.
+    --img-y-padding       pads y-dim with zeros with pad_width=(rNx-rNy).
+Its useful when analyzing coronal-slices.

 |